rodrivas78/MSX/BASIC_10_Liners/10_Liners_Contest_2019/readme.txt

 Arrow keys: controls the angle and shooting power Space bar: shoot

 You have a cannon that shoots bouncy projectiles.
 Your goal is to hit the projectile on the two opposing walls (to the right and left of the screen).
-Each time you achieve this you will advance a level and you will not lose the projectile.
+Each time you achieve this you will advance a level and will not lose the projectile.
 You should avoid hitting obstacles.
 If this occurs you will remain at the same level and you will lose a projectile.
 If you run out of ammunition and a collision occurs, it's "GAME OVER"!
 It will be victorious who can get through all 10 levels before the ammo ends.